Johang727/ProgrammingTeam/README.md

 This repository was made for my involvement in the Doane Programming Team.

 It is so I can collaborate with others on the team easier.

-Please do not plagiarize and copy my solutions, but feel free to use them as reference after attempting the problems for yourself.
+Feel free to use them as reference after attempting the problems for yourself!

 Not all the problems are solved and may have incorrect answers.